pixelgrade/guides/components/index.md

 The `class_component-name.php` file is **the main file of a component**, and it's **the only one required** (due to the fact that it's the only one loaded by the `power-up.php` general file).
 It holds the main class of the component (usually called `Pixelgrade_Component_Name`).

-The main component class deals primarily with :
+The main component class deals primarily with:

 - **hooking** everything the component requires;
 - **registering and enqueueing** static assets (both in the WP Admin and the frontend);
 - **providing configurations** (like the PixTypes or Customify ones);
 - other small bits of extras (think of it in terms of the `extras.php` theme file).

-If this class becomes too big (like way big) or too convoluted in its logic, than you can consider splitting it into various classes.
+If this class becomes too big (like way big) or too convoluted in its logic, then you can consider splitting it into various classes.
 In this case the `/inc` directory would make its appearance.
 But lets hope that we don't come to that - we might first need to consider if we've grown our component too big and we would be better off splitting the component instead.

 The specific code details (like being a **singleton**) are available in the [boilerplate]({{page.boilerplate}}).

 ### The Template Tags

 The `template-tags.php` file holds the template functions used by this component throughout its templates.
-These should provide **a decent level of filters** so the theme can interact with the components behaviour.
+These should provide **a decent level of filters** so the theme can interact with the component's behaviour.

 Also, they should all be **prefixed with `pixelgrade_component_name_`** and **should not be wrapped** by `if ( function_exists( ... ))` as we don't want others to overwrite the component's functionality in bulk. **They should use filters.**